Female altar servers: Changes since Vatican II

 The 1983 Code of Canon Law, without distinguishing between male and female, said that "Lay persons can fulfill the function of lector in liturgical actions by temporary designation.
 All lay persons can also perform the functions of commentator or cantor, or other functions, according to the norm of law."
-Although that language did not explicitly authorize women to act as altar servers, many dioceses allowed females to act as altar servers.
+Although that language did not explicitly authorize women to act as altar servers, many dioceses allowed women to act as altar servers.

 The Holy See provided two clarifications in the 1990s.
 On 30 June 1992, the Pontifical Council for the Interpretation of Legislative Texts issued an authentic interpretation of that canon declaring that service at the altar is one of the "other functions" open to lay persons in general.
 On 15 March 1994, the Congregation for Divine Worship affirmed that both men and women may serve at the altar, that each bishop has the discretion to determine who may serve, and that "it will always be very appropriate to follow the noble tradition of having boys serve at the altar".

-In the year 2021, the elected Pope, Pope Francis, modified the Canon Law to state that all baptized persons, male and female, of the Catholic Church were allowed to lector and acolyte.
+In the year 2021, Pope Francis, modified the Canon Law to state that all baptized persons, male and female, of the Catholic Church were allowed to lector and acolyte.
 Where women and girls already had the ability to exercise these functions "by temporary designation", he indicated their eligibility for these roles "on a stable basis".